tedwards2412/ripple/README.md

 ### Generating a waveform and its derivative

 Generating a waveform is increadibly easy.
-Below is an example of calling the PhenomD waveform model to get the h_+ and h_x polarizations of the waveform model
+Below is an example of calling the PhenomXAS waveform model to get the h_+ and h_x polarizations of the waveform model

 We start with some basic imports: